lusayo-nyondo/jupyter_notebooks/02_data_structures_and_algorithms/notes/02_algorithms/.ipynb_checkpoints/README-checkpoint.md

     Examples: Arithmetic operations (+, -, *, /), logical operations (AND, OR, NOT), and comparisons (=, <, >): i.e. 1 + 1 = 2, True AND False = False, etc.

 #### ii.
 Algorithmic Computation
 This is a computation technique where we as programmers define a fixed, predetermined set of steps to produce a result.
 The logic is straightforward and doesn't involve a complex decision-making process at each step.
+Note that algorithmic computations can also contain heuristics (spot-decisions for attempting to achieve the best outcome).

 Examples: sum(array), average(array), merge(list1, list2).
 The instructions are clear and the same every time.

 #### iii.
 Heuristic Computation
-This is a computation techniques that involves a navigating a data structure and executing some decision-making process at each step to determine whether or not to change the result of the computation.
+This is a computation technique that involves a navigating a data structure and executing some decision-making process at each step to determine whether or not to change the result of the computation.
 The algorithm doesn't just follow a fixed script and gives a deterministic answer; it makes a choice based on a specific rule or heuristic.
 General subcategories of this include:

 ##### 1. Greedy algorithms.